RESOURCES

 A: – This could mean one of two things.

-1. An Intermittent Chirp is probably an indication of a defective smoke detector.
+1. An intermittent chirp is probably an indication of a defective smoke detector.

 2. A consistent chirp is probably an indication of a low battery condition and the smoke detector requires a new battery.